10 Ways To Improve Your Apple Watch Battery Life (#5 Is A MUST)

 This is completely antithetical advice to many people.
 How can updating your iPhone’s software help the Apple Watch battery life?
 It’s because the Apple Watch is a companion accessory to the iPhone and it requires the iPhone to act as a hub to function.
 The Apple Watch talks to the iPhone via Bluetooth and Wi-Fi.

 Most iOS software updates for the iPhone offer tweaks to these connectivity technologies, which makes them more power-efficient.
 By making sure your iPhone’s software is up to date you can ensure your Apple Watch and iPhone will communicate using the lowest battery drain possible.
-To keep your iPhone software up to date open the Settings app and go to General>Software Update.
+To keep your iPhone software up to date:

 MORE: How To Buy A Cheap Apple Watch (Tips For Savvy Shoppers)

-3. Turn On Power Saving Mode To Disable The Heart Rate Sensor
+3. Turn On Low Power Mode To Limit Sensors

 4. Keep Bluetooth Turned On On Your iPhone